ElvisWang2010/WROFE-2025/README.md

         self.publisher.publish(msg)
 ```

-The navigator node receives these frames and performs the same logic as open challenge for black pixels.
-For the coloured pixels it performs cropping to focus on a particular ROI, and colour masking to isolate specific pixels.
+The navigator node receives these frames and performs the same logic as the open challenge for black pixels.
+For the coloured pixels, it performs cropping to focus on a particular ROI, and colour masking to isolate specific pixels.
 Then the pixels are counted to be used for steering logic.
 ```
 left_color_crop = frame[self.left_roi[1]:self.left_roi[1]+self.left_roi[3],
                         self.left_roi[0]:self.left_roi[0]+self.left_roi[2]]